-This recipe is originally from Taste of Home, where its creator says she modeled it after her favorite pie from a “local coffee shop” which based most other Google references, including the Bakers Square web site, is Bakers Square.
+This version of Lemon Supreme Pie is originally from Taste of Home, where its creator says she modeled it after her favorite pie from a “local coffee shop” which based most other Google references, including the Bakers Square web site, is Bakers Square.

 By the way, I cut this pie about 3 hours after chilling.
 The recipe says to chill overnight.
 So you can serve this pie after three hours, but it might look like this!
 I’m not sure what happened to the whipped topping border.
 It drooped like crazy, which is unusual for Cool Whip.